Karl Zinsmeister: Post-White House career

 His biographies of philanthropists include profiles of Julius Rosenwald, George Eastman, Alfred Loomis, Benjamin Rush, the Tappan brothers, and Oseola McCarty.

-In recent years Zinsmeister has returned to authoring a wide range of books.
+In recent years Zinsmeister returned to authoring a wide range of books.
 My West Wing combines White House memoir with discussion of current politics.
 Backbone: Why American Populism Should Be Welcomed, Not Feared is current political analysis.
 The Brothers is an historical novel.
 Craftsmen on a Mission is cultural history.
 Micro Aid is embedded reporting from Kurdistan, Georgia, and Serbia.
 A Time for Action and Virginia Warbler's Valiant Journey are children's books.
-He has also recently published essays in periodicals like the Wall Street Journal.
+He also recently published essays in periodicals like the Wall Street Journal.

-Personal life
+Personal life and death

-Zinsmeister is married and has three children.
-He lives on a boat in the Sea Islands of South Carolina, and a cabin in the Adirondack Mountains of New York.
+Zinsmeister was married and had three children.
+He lived on a boat in the Sea Islands of South Carolina, and a cabin in the Adirondack Mountains of New York.

+Zinsmeister died on April 30, 2026, at the age of 67.